xavierbox/Deep-Learning-Uncertainty/README.md

  # Methodology
 ![](/network.PNG)
 *Neural network used.
 Four independent 3D valid convolutions using a (2,2) kernel
-operated on s1,s2,E,ν, all sampled from 27 cells.
+operated on stress and mechanical properties in 3D.
 Stress was sampled from coarse cells and E,ν were sampled from the high-resolution model.
 The outputs of the convolutions were flattened and merged with  pressure and overburden load and passed to a stage of  fully connected layers (see paper)

 # Results
  ![](/FrontPage2.png)
 *Effective minimum principal stress σ_1.
 A: Cross horizontal section of the coarse model used for training.
 B: Cross horizontal section of the correct solution.
 C: Projections along a vertical line and zoomed-in view.
 Filled curve corresponds to the correct solution and the dashed line to the coarse model used for training.